A Separation Agreement or Final Order can be varied (changed) on consent between the parties or by bringing a Motion to Change in Court.

 - Parenting schedule.

-The party who is seeking the change must establish that there has been a material change in circumstances since the Final Order was rendered or the Separation Agreement was executed by the parties or that evidence not available at the Hearing or during negotiations has surfaced.
+The party who is seeking the change must establish that there has been a material change in circumstances since the Final Order was rendered or the Separation Agreement in Ontario was executed by the parties or that evidence not available at the Hearing or during negotiations has surfaced.

 For instance, a material change in circumstances when a Motion to Change a spousal support Order is brought includes: